-The reappointment of the auditors KPMG was approved by the shareholder at the General Meeting on 4 May 2023.
-The shareholder authorised the Board to determine the auditor's annual remuneration.
+The ODL Group have appointed KPMG as the ODL Group auditor for 2024.
+The ODL shareholders authorised the Board to determine the auditor's annual remuneration.

 Processes are in place to ensure that the Company does not utilise the services of the appointed auditor for advice beyond certain thresholds determined in law.
-Details of fees paid to the auditor, including details of the fee paid for auditing work and any fees paid for other specific assignments can be found in Note 29 - Remuneration to the Board of Directors, key executive management and auditor
+Details of fees paid to the auditor, including details of the fee paid for auditing work and any fees paid for other specific assignments can be found in Note 29 - Remuneration to the Board of Directors, key executive management and auditor.